maxio-com/stoplight-platform-api-docs/portal/content/development-tools/chargify-js/configurations.md

 ## Direct Debit Configuration

-* when you use GoCardless as the gateway
+When you use GoCardless as the gateway:

 ```javascript
 chargify.load({